-- Those who have completed a term of criminal punishment for violation of FEFTA or violated administrative orders under FEFTA within the past five years - Those who have been ordered to take measures in the past for violating the exemption conditions - Foreign governments, etc. and companies controlled by foreign governments, etc. (excluding accredited sovereign wealth funds (SWFs), etc.)
+- Those who have been subject to criminal punishment for violation of FEFTA and have completed their sentence, or those who violated administrative orders under FEFTA within the past five years - Those who have been ordered to take the necessary measures to comply with exemption conditions in the past for violating the exemption conditions - Foreign governments, etc., companies controlled by foreign governments, etc. (excluding accredited sovereign wealth funds (SWFs), etc.), and directors of these organisations. - Individuals or organisations who have obligations to cooperate with foreign governments in information collection activities, companies controlled by them, and directors of these organisations (hereinafter collectively referred to as "Type-A Investors")